Most SME retailers focus more on traffic generation and promotion than they do on site conversion.

 Most good retailers tend to:

 - Offer a reasonable return period (of between 14 to 30 days)

 - Make sure all terms and conditions of return are accessible and clear

 - Test making return policies visible on the home, category, product and checkout pages

 There’s nothing like a stamp of self-belief when it comes to faith in the quality of your own products.
 If you’re willing to stand by them, then the extra credibility of being clear about returns, refunds and money back guarantees can help your consumer’s decision making a lot.

 Remember: you find winning test combinations, consider how you might amplify the effect of that improvement by using it elsewhere.
 If a return policy had a positive effect on the product page, test it in the shopping basket.

 5. Side-by-side Product comparisons

 Side by side product comparisons lean on a component of Decision Theory called Distinction Bias.
-In a side by side comparison, Distinction Bias “can magnify the near meaningless differences between two very similar things to the extent they become decisive in which one we choose” (source).
+In a side by side comparison, Distinction Bias “can magnify the near-meaningless differences between two very similar things to the extent they become decisive in which one we choose” (source).

 The intention with a side by side comparison is to draw attention away from the cost by comparing smaller, arguably less significant details.
-In essence, it’s a clever decision making aid that highlights features that might be considered more important than the cost alone, or a mechanism to assign value to the individual differences to reduce the friction during the decision making process.
+In essence, it’s a clever decision making aid that highlights features that might be considered more important than the cost alone, or a mechanism to assign a value to the individual differences to reduce the friction during the decision making process.